george-sp/android_develop_training/04. Building Apps with Graphics & Animation/04. Adding Animations/README.md

 > **Create the Views**
 >
 > Create the two views that you want to crossfade.
-The following example creates a progress indicator and a scrollable text view
+The following example creates a progress indicator and a scrollable text view.
 >
 > **Set up the Animation**
 >